RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 * Displays temperature on two seven-segment displays
 * Temperature range: 0°C to 74°C with ±1°C accuracy

-This project imposes the constraint of coding the firmware exclusively in the AVR instruction set, while prohibiting the use of additional integrated circuits.
-Therefore, the project required an intricate understanding of the 328P's architecture.
+Note that the firmware is exclusively programmed in the AVR instruction set.
+Therefore, the system requires an intricate understanding of the 328P's architecture.

 # Usage